SAP-archive/teched2020-DAT160/exercises/ex2/README.md

     }
 ```

 9. Entities are structured types with named and typed elements, representing sets of (persisted) data that can be read and manipulated using usual CRUD operations.
 They usually contain one or more designated primary key elements.
 Here we have the entity for our Purchase Order Headers table.
-We also switch to a new context to separate the tranasactional table from our earlier reusable types and abstract entities. </br>This example also uses Compositions to the Item entity we will create momentarily.
+We also switch to a new context to separate the transactional table from our earlier reusable types and abstract entities. </br>This example also uses Compositions to the Item entity we will create momentarily.
 Compositions constitute document structures through ‘contained-in’ relationships.
-They frequently show up in to-many header-child scenarios. ssentially Compositions are the same as associations, just with the additional information that this association represents a contained-in relationship so the same syntax and rules apply in their base form.
+They frequently show up in to-many header-child scenarios.
+Essentially Compositions are the same as associations, just with the additional information that this association represents a contained-in relationship so the same syntax and rules apply in their base form.

 ```cds
 context teched.PurchaseOrder {